 All bamboo batting possesses these amazing traits, but the brand of batting you choose has a pretty big effect on the overall quality and longevity of your finished quilt.
 I have a couple of go-to brands that I come back to time after time (ooh!
 Cue music again!) when looking for quilt batting:

-- Pellon: When I can’t get Quilters Dream Orient, Pellon Nature's Touch Bamboo is a close second choice.
+- Pellon: When I can’t get Quilters Dream Bamboo, Pellon Nature's Touch Bamboo is a close second choice.
 If you only have access to big craft shops (or if you shop online), this brand is easy to find.
 This batting works well for both machine and hand quilting.

 Perfect Projects to Use Bamboo Batting